saichandan-g/sde-hire-new/backend/README.md

 Checks if the server is running.

 #### GET /explain
-Generates an explanation for a DSA problem using Ollama.
+Generates an explanation for a DSA problem using the chat API.

 **Query Parameters:**
 - `index`: The index of the problem (default: 0)